Citizenship ceremonies

 Each citizenship ceremony will start with a traditional Welcome to Country performed by a Wurundjeri Woi-wurrung Elder.
 The order of proceedings will include an Aboriginal and Torres Strait Islander speaker who will share their personal story and reflections.
 A plant native to the area will be gifted to each new citizen by the Wurundjeri Woi-wurrung Elder in attendance on the day.

-- Your letter of invitation sent to you by the Department of Home Affairs
+• Your letter of invitation sent to you by the Department of Home Affairs

-- Photographic identification (such as your passport or driver's licence)
+• Photographic identification (such as your passport or driver's licence)

-If you are unable to provide photographic identification you will need to bring at least 3 different documents which contain your name, address, and/or signature.
-At least 2 of these must be on the identification you produce (such as credit card, bills for utilities, or bank statements).
+If you are unable to provide your passport or driver's licence you will need to bring at least 3 different documents which contain your name, address, and signature.
+These can be credit card statements, bills for utilities, or bank statements.

 The Mayor of Darebin presides over citizenship ceremonies.
 Politicians who represent Darebin, both federal and state, are also invited.